ESA Letter Template

 Qualifying disorders

-When it comes to qualifying disorders for an ESA letter, it's essential to understand that a wide range of mental or emotional disabilities can potentially qualify.
-Generally, any condition or disorder recognized in the Diagnostic and Statistical Manual of Mental Disorders (DSM) significantly impairs an individual's ability to perform one or more major life activities that could qualify for an ESA.
+A wide range of mental or emotional disabilities can potentially qualify for emotional support animal letters.
+Generally, any condition or disorder recognized in the Diagnostic and Statistical Manual of Mental Disorders that significantly impair an individual's ability to perform one or more major life activities could qualify for an ESA.

 Some of the most common qualifying disorders for an ESA letter include: